-Gene hung up and breathed out hard as Robin came in to the waiting room by himself peeling his visitor's badge off and handing it to Gene.
+Gene hung up and breathed out hard as Robin came into the waiting room by himself peeling his visitor's badge off, handing it in Gene's direction.

 "Here.
-Take this for me." he said as Gene took it from him.
+Take this for me." he said as Gene took it from his hand.